async-aws/aws/docs/contribute/website.md

 - Write `AsyncAws` or `async-aws` to refer to the project.
 - Dont use "we" at any cost.
 - Try not to write "you"
-- Define variables all variables to make examples executable.
+- Define all variables to make examples executable.
 - Use meaningful naming of variables and values.
 Avoid `foobar` and dummy values.
 - Write examples with  use `use` statements and don't use `<?php`
 - Use input objects over arrays.